Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 if(0 = i) ...
 ```

 The compiler will produce an error message, since it's not possible to assign a value to 0.
-I don’t use this trick, because I think it makes programs look unnatural.
+I don't use this trick, because I think it makes programs look unnatural.
 Also, it can be used only when one of the operands in the test condition isn't an lvalue.

 Fortunately, many compilers are capable of checking for suspect uses of the `=` operator in `if` conditions.
 The GCC compiler, for example, will perform this check if the `-Wparentheses` option is used or if `-Wall` (all warnings) is selected.
 GCC allows the programmer to suppress the warning in a particular case by enclosing the `if` condition in a second set of parentheses: